marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 The client MUST remember the value of this transport parameter.
 This allows sending the frames defined by this extension in 0-RTT packets.
-If 0-RTT data is accepted by the server, the server MUST not disable this extension on the resumed connection.
+If 0-RTT data is accepted by the server, the server MUST NOT disable this extension on the resumed connection.

 # Frames